Normal Life: Production

-Producer Steven A. Jones read an article about Jeffrey Erickson, a suspected bank robber whose wife Jill led the Federal Bureau of Investigation on a chase through 12 different suburbs, with a machine gun hanging out of the window of her van, when they came to capture him, which led to a huge gun battle.
-She ended up dead, ostensibly taking her own life after she was wounded.
+Producer Steven A. Jones read an article about Jeffrey Erickson, a suspected bank robber whose wife Jill led the Federal Bureau of Investigation on a chase through 12 different suburbs, with a machine gun hanging out of the window of her van, when they came to capture him.
+She died after a gunfight with the authorities, ostensibly taking her own life after she was wounded.
 He read another article related to the case in The New York Times, and, knowing the author of the articles, tried unsuccessfully to contact him.
 The rights to the story had already been purchased by someone else, but coincidentally Jones received a screenplay about the couple from the husband-and-wife screenwriting team of Peg Haller and Bob Schneider and producer Richard Maynard, and they agreed to work together.

 The William Morris talent agency said Luke Perry was interested in the lead role, and they also suggested Ashley Judd for the female lead.
 Perry was well known for the television series Beverly Hills, 90210 and Spelling Entertainment were willing to put up the money to make the film.

 The distributor New Line Cinema were optimistic about the film at first.
 However, test audiences were not expecting a crime drama, instead they expected a Luke Perry movie to be similar to 90210 and reacted negatively.
 New Line declined to release the film.
 After director John McNaughton complained in the press, they gave the film a limited release for a week in New York and Los Angeles, and then the film went to HBO.

 Director John McNaughton explained in a 2017 interview that he intended the film to reflect the economic struggles of the middle class:"It was a true story and I had followed it because it was so sad.
 But it was also played for laughs in Chicago.
 They called him the bearded bandit, because he would wear this fake beard and a Chicago Cubs hat, and he would rob these small banks and get a few thousand dollars.
 And the TV would go: The bearded bandit struck again today, ha ha ha.
 But I thought the story was prophetic for what was to come for the American middle class.
-They just ran out of options and the situation became bleak and hopeless."In the same interview McNaughton explained that many of the locations used in the film were the actual locations where the events took place in real life.
-They shot in a bank that Jeffrey Erickson robbed.
-And McNaughton said: "The parking lot where Pam got shot is where we filmed the scene."
+They just ran out of options and the situation became bleak and hopeless."In the same interview McNaughton explained that many of the locations used in the film were the actual locations where the events took place in real life, including a bank that Jeffrey Erickson robbed; McNaughton said: "The parking lot where Pam got shot is where we filmed the scene."